Traffic-Aware Cruise Control

 - To engage Traffic-Aware Cruise Control, press the right scroll wheel.NoteIf the setting for Autosteer Activation is set to Single Click (touch ), Autosteer engages.

-- To change your speed while using Traffic-Aware Cruise Control, you can use the right scroll wheel.
-For details, see Changing the Cruising Speed.
+- To change your speed while using Traffic-Aware Cruise Control, you can roll the right scroll wheel on the steering wheel up or down.
+For more details, see Changing the Cruising Speed.

 - To cancel Traffic-Aware Cruise Control, press the right scroll wheel, or press the brake pedal.
 See Canceling and Resuming for more information.